 This course is designed for PhD students (2nd year onwards) and early career postdocs working in scientific disciplines.
-No prior experience is necessary and the course is open to all.
+No prior experience of writing funding applications is necessary and the course is open to all.
 Please note that this course will be online only.

-The above content will be delivered as a live webinar via Zoom in the morning (0930 – 1230) of 15th December.
-At the end of the session, participants will be given access to an additional, optional online training course for them to complete in their own time on the Electv Online Training School.
+The above content will be delivered as a live webinar via Zoom in the morning (0930 – 1230) of 9th September.
+At the end of the session, participants will be given access to Part 2 of the course: an additional, optional online training course for them to complete in their own time on the Electv Online Training School.

 Who is the instructor?

 This course is delivered by Electv Training, a division of The Scientific Editing Company.
 We are based in the UK and we deliver training courses to PhD students and postdoctoral researchers at universities and research institutes around the UK & Europe.
 The company was founded in 2011 and we specialise in both face to face and online training.
 We also organise and manage the popular annual scholarly publishing event, the ReConEvent Conference, in Edinburgh every year and have done so since 2013; the conference attracts hundreds of delegates and we have hosted speakers from a range of scholarly journals, universities, funding agencies and companies over the years.